-Supervisor Michael R. Turner was elected to represent the Ashburn District on the Board of Supervisors in November 2019.
+Supervisor Michael R. Turner was elected to represent the Ashburn District on the Board of Supervisors in November 2019 and reelected in 2023.

-He serves as the chair of the Board of Supervisors Transportation and Land Use Committee and represents Loudoun on the Northern Virginia Transportation Commission.
+He serves as the chair of the Board of Supervisors Transportation and Land Use Committee and represents Loudoun on the National Capital Region Transportation Planning Board and the Northern Virginia Transportation Commission.
 He also serves on the Fiscal Impact Committee.

 Supervisor Turner is a 1973 graduate of the U.S. Air Force Academy and a former command pilot with more than 3,500 flying hours as both an air rescue helicopter pilot and a fighter pilot.
 A Desert Storm veteran, he served on the U.S. Central Command staff before and during the war.
 Turner’s final assignment was on the Joint Staff in the Pentagon in support of the Chairman of the Joint Chiefs of Staff from 1993-1997, where he worked in the Strategic Plans and Policy Directorate.